Firing pin: Striker

 Hammer-operated firing mechanisms use a relatively light firing pin and rely on a transfer of momentum received from a spring-loaded hammer, in the same fashion as a punch or chisel relays the blow from a mallet.
 In firearms terminology, a striker (or striker mechanism) derives the impact force to strike the primer from a spring acting directly upon the firing pin – similar to a crossbow, where the striker (firing pin) is like the crossbow bolt (arrow).
 A striker mechanism is very common in bolt-action firearms but not to the exclusion of hammer-operated mechanisms.
 It is also found in other actions where the breechblock reciprocates directly inline with the axis of the barrel.

 A striker mechanism will consist of the striker spring (firing spring) and the striker.
 The striker spring is a relatively strong spring sufficient to initiate firing.
 A typical striker consists of a narrow striking point, a heavier section that acts as a spring guide for the striker spring, a shoulder to restrain the spring, and a catch piece which is engaged by the trigger sear to hold the spring under tension when "cocked" and ready to fire.
 The striker spring is compressed between the striker's shoulder and the rear of the breechblock.
-A striker may be assembled from several component; however, the stored energy in the striker spring is transferred directly to the striker and then to the primer without any intermediate transfer of energy or momentum.
+A striker may be assembled from several components; however, the stored energy in the striker spring is transferred directly to the striker and then to the primer without any intermediate transfer of energy or momentum.
 As striker mechanisms combine both functions of hammer and firing pin in one piece, they are generally considered to be mechanically simpler but are more robust in construction than a typical firing pin.

 Many small-caliber rimfire bolt-action rifles and some centerfire automatic weapons (e. g., vz.
 58) may appear to have a striker-operated firing mechanism but are actually a type of linear hammer.
 The hammer can be likened to that of a pile driver and is mainly contained within the bolt.
 It is much like the striker already described except that the "hammer" upon which the firing spring acts and the firing pin are separate units.
 Confusingly, parts lists will often refer to this type of hammer as a "striker".

 Striker-fired (or similar) bolt action firearms may be classified as cock-on-close or cock-on-open.